seenthattinker/book-project/onePeace.md

 >pro·​pa·​gan·​da
 >
 >
->1 capitalized : a congregation of the Roman curia having jurisdiction over missionary territories and related institutions
+>1 capitalized: a congregation of the Roman curia having jurisdiction over missionary territories and related institutions
 >
 >2: the spreading of ideas, information, or rumor for the purpose of helping or injuring an institution, a cause, or a person
 >